Sepax/SwedditUniversalisAnbennar/README.md

 # Sweddit Universalis Anbennar
 Modification of Europa Universalis Anbennar mod.
 Used in Sweddit Universalis multiplayer sessions.
-Made by Gurkan and Sea Raider :)
+Made by Gurkan, Sea Raider and Möller :)

 Enjoy!